How to Prepare Yourself As a Parent And Your Child for Preschool?

 Take some time to explain to your child about the first day of school.
 Talk with them about what they will be doing there.
 Also, take their help while packing their things and inform them about their personal belongings.

-Reading Books: There are several books available in the market related to preschool like “Maisy Goes to Preschool” by Lucy Cousins, “Llama Llama Misses Mama” by Anna Dewdney, “Little School” by Beth Norling, or “The Kissing Hand” by Audrey Penn.
-These books will give you an idea about the transition for you and your child and will help this transition to be smooth.
+Reading Books: There are several books available in the market related to preschool like “Maisy Goes to Preschool” by Lucy Cousins, “Llama Llama Misses Mama” by Anna Dewdney, “Little School” by Beth Norling, and “The Kissing Hand” by Audrey Penn.
+These books will give you an idea about the transition for you and your child and will help this transition to be smooth

 Acting It Out: Make your child pretend like you are going to preschool, hanging up your backpacks and sitting down for break time.
 Play games, read stories aloud and teach them to prepare a simple snack.
 Also try teaching your child some basic social skills, how to get the attention of others, mingle in groups, etc.